gohuang4/Go-Food-Me/Docs/apis.md

 }
 ```
 To log in, a user inputs their username and password.
 If the username and password match a username and password in the accounts database, 'logged_in' is changed to
 'true'.
-Their username, email, and login status are returned.
+Their username, email, and login status are returned if login is successful.

 ## Create a new donation request